Ultimate Erie Real Estate Investing Guide for 2026

 Unemployment Rate

-You won’t get a secure rental cash flow in a community with high unemployment.
-Jobless individuals stop being clients of yours and of related companies, which causes a ripple effect throughout the market.
-Individuals who continue to have jobs may find their hours and salaries cut.
-Even tenants who are employed will find it challenging to stay current with their rent.
+You will not get a stable rental income stream in a city with high unemployment.
+Out-of-job citizens stop being customers of yours and of other companies, which produces a ripple effect throughout the community.
+This can create more retrenchments or shrinking work hours in the city.
+Even people who have jobs may find it tough to stay current with their rent.

 Income Rates